- MarineResourcesAct (2006): CAP 48.16

 The Marine Resources (Amendment) Act 2012 implements a number of changes to the principal act which are intended to ensure that Tuvalu’s international, regional and national rights and responsibilities in relation to fisheries conservation, management and development are accommodated.
-The Amendment significantly increased the level of penalties for various types of offence under the Act.
+The Amendment significantly increased the level of penalties for various types of offences under the Act.

 In order to implement WCPFC management measures and resolutions, the Fisheries Department has developed a template access agreement as an effective and efficient way of implementing conservation and management measures adopted.
 This is an appropriate approach in Tuvalu because virtually all the fishing activity affected is conducted by foreign industrial fishing vessels.
 Domestic small-scale tuna fishing takes place entirely within the territorial sea and is not subject to WCPFC management measures.